CaneBayComputers/hp-bios-config-password-reset/README.md

 If you can already boot into Windows then you are good to go!

-## Install BIOS Configurator
+## Install BIOS Configurator Utility Tool

-I've included a few exe files of the BCU (Boot Config Utility) that I have found around the internet.
+I've included a few exe files of the BCU (Boot Config Utility) tool that I have found around the internet.
 I believe the higher number files are newer but, again, this is untested and I'm not sure so I'm just including them as I find them.

 Run the exe file which will install the configurator into `C:\Program Files (x86)\hp` directory however if you have a USB you might be able to install onto that.